VTech: History

-VTech then branched out into personal computers, including a series of 8-bit TRS-80 competition computers named the Laser 200, 210 and 310, as well as a series of IBM compatible PCs both beginning in 1983, followed by Apple II compatible computers, beginning in 1985, including a model called Laser 128.
-VTech exited the personal computer market in 1997 due to tight competition.
+VTech then branched out into personal computers, including a series of 8-bit TRS-80 competition computers named the Laser 200, 210, and 310, as well as a series of IBM PC compatibles both beginning in 1983, followed by Apple II compatible computers, beginning in 1985, including a model called Laser 128.
+After acquiring PC manufacturer Leading Technology of Oregon in 1992, VTech exited the personal computer market in 1997 due to tight competition.

-In 1985, the United States Federal Communications Commission (FCC) allocated the frequency band 900MHz to ISM (industrial, scientific and medical) devices.
+In 1985, the United States Federal Communications Commission (FCC) allocated the frequency band 900 MHz to ISM (industrial, scientific, and medical) devices.
 Taking advantage of this, VTech began development on a cordless telephone, using the 900 MHz band, and in 1991 introduced the world's first fully digital 900 MHz cordless telephone.

 In 2000, to expand its cordless phone business, VTech acquired the consumer telephone business of Lucent Technologies.
 The acquisition also gave VTech the exclusive right for 10 years to use the AT&T brand in conjunction with the manufacture and sale of wireline telephones and accessories in the United States and Canada.
 Although the acquisition increased sales of VTech's telecommunication products by 50%, it led to operating losses and write-offs.
 The company issued a profit warning in March 2001 and launched a broad restructuring plan.
 By the financial year 2002, the company had turned around the business and returned to profitability.

 Today, VTech's core businesses remain cordless telephones and electronic learning products.
-Its contract manufacturing services – which manufactures various electronic products on behalf of medium-sized companies, has also become a major source of revenue.
-The company has diversified geographically, selling to North America, Europe, Asia, Latin America, the Middle East and Africa.
+Its contract manufacturing services – which manufactures various electronic products on behalf of medium-sized companies, have also become a major source of revenue.
+The company has diversified geographically, selling to North America, Europe, Asia, Latin America, the Middle East, and Africa.